omwanzak/tsk_solutech_mentorship_technical-assessment/chalenges/solution_B/README.md

 ## 💻 Section B: Problem Solving Task

 **Challenge:**
-Write pseudocode or  and code in any Laravel (PHP) and JavaScript/TypeScript (Next.js programming language for the following challenge:
+Write pseudocode or  code in Laravel (PHP) or JavaScript/TypeScript (Next.js programming language for the following challenge:
 Given a list of services with ratings, return the top 3 in descending order.

 ### Example Input: